 For managing cholesterol, multiple types of supplements have been promising in how to lower cholesterol levels fast.
 Plant sterols and stanols are plant versions of cholesterol.
-They are absorbed like cholesterol from the diet because they resemble cholesterol.
+They absorb from the diet because they resemble cholesterol.
 However, human cholesterol does not contribute to clogged arteries because parts of their chemistry are different.
 Instead, by competing with human cholesterol, they reduce cholesterol levels.

 Low-density lipoprotein (LDL) contributes most to heart disease and is prone to free radical damage.
 In contrast, high-density lipoprotein (HDL), by carrying cholesterol away from vessel walls and back to the liver, protects against heart disease.

-Unsaturated fats, soluble fiber, and plant stanols, and sterols can decrease bad LDL and increase good HDL.
+Unsaturated fats, soluble fiber, plant stanols, and sterols can decrease bad LDL and increase good HDL.

 If you suspect having cholesterol, have yourself checked with your doctor about your cholesterol levels.
 A simple draw of blood, taken after a fast overnight, is all that’s required.
 But better be safe than sorry.
 Realizing it on time will be of great help.